ffineis/ffineis.github.io/consulting.md

 # Consulting

-If you're looking for an experienced data scientist, data engineer, or solution architect, then let's get together.
+If you're looking for an experienced data scientist, data engineer, or solution architect, then let's chat.

 - **SQL database development, optimization, and administration**.
 PostgresSQL, Snowflake, MySQL, MS SQL Server, Oracle, all of it, any aspect.
 - **Python** code development and web dev.
 Need an [experienced Flask developer](https://github.com/NUStatBioinfo/nuclstm/tree/master/nuc_viewer/nuc_viewer_app)?